antarctica/bas-style-kit-file-upload-endpoint/README.md

 **Note:** This API is not intended, and does not, store uploaded files.
 It is not intended for any use beyond testing or demonstrating file upload components in the Style Kit.

+### Generic features

+In addition to providing a file upload endpoint, this API is used for developing features that are common or generic in nature for use by other BAS APIs.
+Some of these features are generic, or can demonstrate generic features, such as using [Request IDs][#request-ids].
+Others are features specific to developing APIs using Flask or it's wider ecosystem.

+This API is used rather than developing a synthetic 'demonstrator' application and means that effort is not wasted on an API that does nothing useful by itself.
+Consequently this API may seem 'over the top' for what it does, which is after all, quite simple.
+Some features, such as database support, are out of scope however, as it wouldn't make sense to add based on what this API does.

 ## Usage